mahyarnajibi/SNIPER/README.md

 Please switch to the [R-FCN-3k](https://github.com/mahyarnajibi/SNIPER/tree/cvpr3k) branch for specific instructions.

 #### SSH Face Detector (Comming Soon)
 The [SSH](https://arxiv.org/abs/1708.03979) face detector would be added to this repository soon.
-In the meanwhile, you use the code available at the original [SSH repository](https://github.com/mahyarnajibi/SSH).
+In the meanwhile, you can use the code available at the original [SSH repository](https://github.com/mahyarnajibi/SSH).

 <p align="center">
 <img src="http://legacydirs.umiacs.umd.edu/~najibi/github_readme_files/ssh_detections.jpg" width="650px"/>